Find Affordable College Courses

 Milwaukee, WI

-Marquette University did quite well in this year’s ranking of the best places for mechanical engineering students to get a doctor’s degree.
-It came in at #6 on the list.
-Located in the large city of Milwaukee, Marquette is a private not-for-profit school with a large student population.
+Marquette University came in at #6 in this year’s edition of the Best Value Mechanical Engineering Doctor’s Degree Schools in the Great Lakes Region ranking.
+Located in the city of Milwaukee, Marquette is a private not-for-profit college with a large student population.

 #7